IsThereAnyDeal/AugmentedSteam/README.md

 Installation
 ------------

-You can install this yourself by putting Google Chrome into "developer mode" on the Extensions tab.
+You can install this yourself by putting Google Chrome into "developer mode" on the [Extension page](chrome://extensions/).

 License
 -------